Fixing getExecutablePath on FreeBSD

 FreeBSD.
 Dyre automatically builds and caches an executable when

-it detects that configuration has changed, and exec(3)
+it detects that configuration has changed, and exec(3)s the cached

 caused Dyre to never recognise that it was running the cached